Download our brochure here.

 2) Site Adoption

 Through long-term site adoption, participants take part in the restoration process from start to finish.
 By actively engaging program participants in the ongoing ecological restoration process through place-based, service-learning, a long-lasting dedication towards caring for the natural world is established.
-For more info, click here.
+For more info on our five adopted sites, click here.

 4) Hands-on Ecological Restoration